Disease Guide ·Luxating Patella ·2026

 5At what age does luxating patella appear?

-Congenital luxating patella (genetic) is often detectable during puppy vet exams as early as 8-12 weeks, though symptoms typically become noticeable at 4-6 months.
-Some dogs don't show clinical signs until young adulthood.
-Traumatic luxation from injury can occur at any age.
-Your vet should check patellar stability at every puppy wellness visit.
-Early detection allows for planning and early insurance enrollment before it becomes pre-existing.
+Detectable at 8-12 weeks, symptoms typically at 4-6 months.
+Some dogs don't show signs until young adulthood.
+Traumatic luxation can occur anytime.
+Vets should check patellar stability at puppy visits to enable early insurance enrollment.

 6What breeds are most prone to luxating patella?

-Small and toy breeds dominate: Yorkshire Terriers, Chihuahuas, Pomeranians, Miniature and Toy Poodles, Maltese, Papillons, and Jack Russell Terriers.
-Boston Terriers, French Bulldogs, and Cavalier King Charles Spaniels are also commonly affected.
-While it's primarily a small breed problem, larger breeds like Labrador Retrievers and Great Danes can develop lateral patellar luxation.
-About 7% of all puppies have some degree of patellar luxation.
+Small and toy breeds: Yorkshire Terriers, Chihuahuas, Pomeranians, Miniature/Toy Poodles, Maltese, Papillons, Jack Russell Terriers.
+Boston Terriers, French Bulldogs, Cavalier King Charles Spaniels also affected.
+Larger breeds can develop lateral luxation.
+About 7% of all puppies have some degree.

 7Does pet insurance cover luxating patella surgery?